wp-plugins/leadin/readme.txt

 1. See the visit history of each contact.
 2. Get an email notification for every new lead.
 3. Leadin stats show you where your leads are coming from.
-4. Segment your contact list based on page views and submissions.
+4. All your contacts stored safely in one place.
 5. Collect more contacts with the pop-up subscribe widget.
-6. Create custom tagged lists, choose the form triggers to add contacts and sync your contacts to third-party email services

 == Changelog ==

-- Current version: 4.2.0
+- Current version: 4.2.1
-- Current version release: 2015-07-14
+- Current version release: 2015-08-13

+= 4.2.1 (2015.08.13) =
+- Fix detection of front page for popup triggering
+- Update screenshots

 = 4.2.0 (2015.08.13) =
 - Migration improvements